TLDLK/TLDLK/README.md

 I'm currently working on some projects for our AP Computer Science A class, notably the [codinggame.com](https;//codinggame.com) [Mad Pod Racing](https://www.codingame.com/ide/puzzle/mad-pod-racing) game.

+My favorite programming languages are Kotlin and Java.
+I also know some JS, HTML, and CSS.

 <!--
 **TLDLK/TLDLK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.